Material handling equipment appraisals.

 - Conveyor and sortation: belt, roller, accumulation and automated sortation.

-- Automated systems: AS/RS, AGVs and automated storage and retrieval.
+- Automated systems: automated storage and retrieval (AS/RS), AGVs and warehouse robotics.

 - Dock and yard: dock levelers, balers and yard support equipment.